 The cave continued operating as a show cave until 1959, when the lease on the caverns expired and the landowners chose not to renew.
 The cavern was closed and sealed.
 Several years later in approximately 1966, it was noted that the door had been removed from the artificial entrance.
 Upon investigation it was found that many of the beautiful natural sculptures had been vandalized.

 In 1986 when Bald Eagle Grotto was formed, negotiations to regain access to this cave began with the landowner.
 A management plan was decided upon and accepted, allowing the continued enjoyment and exploration of this exceptional cave.
-At this time there are over 11,200 feet of surveyed passage.
+At this time there is over 11,200 feet of surveyed passage.